yonat/ContactsChangeNotifier/README.md

 1. Get the user's Contacts access permission (see [docs](https://developer.apple.com/documentation/contacts/requesting_authorization_to_access_contacts)).
 2. Keep a `ContactsChangeNotifier` instance.
 3. Observe `ContactsChangeNotifier.didChangeNotification` notification.
+4. See change events in the notification's `contactsChangeEvents`.

 ```swift
 // 2.
 Keep a ContactsChangeNotifier instance.